 Validity – Does your data exist in the right format and data type?

 These cover common data quality problems and there are some famous examples of getting it wrong.
 In 2019 Hawaiian Airlines charged customers’ credit cards, ranging from US$17,500 to $674,000, instead of using their airmiles for free tickets – thus a customer claiming a free ticket which should have used 150,000 airmails was instead charged $150,000!

 Worse still, in 1999, NASA’s US$327 million Mars Climate Orbiter slammed into the planet on arrival and was completely lost simply because one team (Lockheed Martin) was using the imperial measurement system while the other (NASA) was using metric, and this discrepancy was never picked up during quality control.

-Poor data governance and bad data causes disgruntled consumers and costs money.
+Poor data governance and bad data cause disgruntled consumers and cost money.

 There are many possibilities for bad data production, but several typical root causes of data issues are the human factor, reports that are created based on correct data and contain correct insights but bring misleading information or lead to incorrect decisions due to the lack of business understanding, and technical issues e.g., a broken sensor.

-Data Quality Management brings you a universal, effective, and targeted framework to identify the specific root cause for the individual data issue and assess its impact.
-Simultaneously, it gives you proper information to be able decide about the way of correcting the issue correction and its priority to do so.
-The path to data quality improvement is highly dependent on the way an organization’s processes and checks are setup, the issue’s ultimate root cause, its impact, priority, or, for example, the amount of budget dedicated to data quality improvement.
+Data quality management brings you a universal, effective, and targeted framework to identify the specific root cause for the individual data issue and assess its impact.
+Simultaneously, it gives you proper information to be able to decide about the way of correcting the issue correction and its priority to do so.
+The path to data quality improvement is highly dependent on the way an organization’s processes and checks are set up, the issue’s ultimate root cause, its impact, priority, or, for example, the amount of budget dedicated to data quality improvement.

 The recommended Data Quality Management techniques and process steps are: